22 Free Road Trip Games for Couples

 11. I’m Going On a Holiday Game

-The first player thinks of an item that they would pack in their suitcase.
+The first player thinks of an item they would pack in their suitcase.

-The traditional game is to build on the items so player two would say “I’m going on a holiday and taking my dog, Henry, and my shades with me”.
+The traditional game builds on the items, so player two might say, “I’m going on a holiday and taking my dog, Henry, and my shades with me.”

 The game keeps going until one player forgets the chain of items.